We are searching for

 The VIN number is generally located on the driver's side dash.
 You can see the code from outside the car by looking through the driver's side window to where the corner meets the windshield.
 If the VIN is not there, you can open the door and look where the door latches when it's closed.
 If it's not on the dash, that's where the VIN should be.
 You can also find the VIN number on the vehicle title and registration, or on the insurance policy card.

-How Do I Look Up A VIN number?
+How To Look Up A VIN Number?

-How Do I Look Up A VIN number?
+How To Look Up A VIN Number?

 There are a number of services that allow you to look up a 17-character VIN, but not all of them operate on reliable information.
 At GoodCar, we only use the most trusted databases to assemble our reports.
 We provide VIN lookup services, along with a variety of other search functionality.
 You can find recalls, residual value, and vehicle history reports at the click of a button.
 If you want a comprehensive vehicle identification number search engine, look no further than GoodCar.
 Try our service today!